citusdata/citus_docs/migration/data.rst

 Contact us and a Cloud engineer will connect to your database with Citus Warp to create a basebackup, open a replication slot, and begin the replication.
 We can include/exclude your choice of tables in the migration.

 During the first stage, creating a basebackup, the Postgres write-ahead log (WAL) may grow substantially if the database is under write load.
-Make sure you have at least 20% free space on disk during this process.
-Once the backup is complete and replication begins then the database will be able to shrink the WAL again.
+Make sure you have sufficient disk space on the source database before starting this process.
+We recommend 100GB free or 20% of total disk space, whichever is greater.
+Once the backup is complete and replication begins then the database will be able to archive unused WAL files again.

-When the replication has caught up with the current state of the source database, the application is free to connect to the new database instead.
-Any stray updates from the source database will continue to be reflected in the destination.
+When the replication has caught up with the current state of the source database, there is one more thing to do.
+Due to the nature of the replication process, sequence values don't get updated correctly on the destination databases.
+In order to have the correct sequence value for e.g. an id column, you need to manually adjust the sequence values before turning on writes on the destination database.

+Once this is all complete, the application is ready to connect to the new database.
+We do not recommend writing to both the source and destination database at the same time, although it is technically possible.

 Finally, when the application is pointing to the new database and no further changes are happening on the source database, contact us again to remove the replication slot.
 The migration is complete.